Webhikers-Global-Memories-Modules/legend/README.md

 # legend

-This is going to be a basic `component` that enables you to create a list of `places`.
+This is going to be a basic `component` that enables you to create and edit a list of `places`.

 You can `create`, `update`, and `delete` `place-items` in the list.
 No `API`, no Database and no storage is required.